 In recent years we achieved much greater participation of parents.
 This year they collaborated with the painting of the sports playground and tyres fencing around the volleyball court.

-In September we received the visit of Mrs Stephanie Michell, her husband and a group of people, who brought jackets for all the children at Mirasol.
+In September we received a donation from different families , who brought jackets for all the children at Mirasol.